Do Silverfish Bite?

 Can Silverfish Bite?

-No, silverfish do not bite people.
-These insects lack the type of mouthparts necessary to pierce human skin.
+No, silverfish (Lepisma saccharinum) do not bite people.
+These bristletails lack the type of mouthparts necessary to pierce human skin.
 Instead, silverfish have small, chewing mouthparts designed for feeding on starchy materials such as paper, glue, book bindings, wallpaper paste, fabrics, and certain foods like cereal or flour.

 While their appearance—silvery, fish-like, and fast-moving—can be unsettling, silverfish are not known to transmit diseases, inject venom, or cause direct physical harm to humans or pets.
 The primary concern with a silverfish infestation is property damage, especially to books, documents, clothing, and stored foods.